-- Loss of Benefits: If you overstay your visa, you may lose certain benefits that you were entitled to while you had a valid immigration status, such as employment authorization, access to public benefits, and the ability to obtain a driver’s license.
+- Loss of Benefits: Overstaying can mean losing benefits associated with a valid immigration status.
+This loss extends to employment authorization, access to public benefits, and the ability to obtain a driver’s license.

 - Difficulty Adjusting Status: Plans to change your status, such as transitioning to a green card, become more complicated or even unattainable due to overstaying.
 This can significantly hinder your long-term plans in the USA.

 - Negative Impact on Future Immigration Applications: A history of overstaying can adversely impact future immigration applications.
 It’s seen as a violation of immigration law, potentially leading to delays, denials, or other unfavorable outcomes in subsequent applications.

 It’s critical to adhere to the terms of your visa and comply with U.S. immigration laws.
 Failure to do so can have lasting negative effects on your legal status and future in the country.

 Seeking Professional Guidance